ttu/distributed-systems-excercise/README.md

         * _DeliveryComapny_ will notify _SMS Client_ after X seconds.
       * Return Delivery id to customer

-      * Packagin will process new orders in 10-30sec
+    * NOTE: Packaging will process new orders in 10-30sec

 ## Services